 - Pain medicine, such as acetaminophen, naproxen and ibuprofen

 - Sinus and allergy medicines

 You can make a one-time request to have a medicine that is not on the drug formulary list to be covered for you.
-You can call Member Services or log on to your member portal.
+You can call Enrollee Services or log on to your enrollee portal.

-To suggest adding or deleting medicines in the AmeriHealth Caritas DC drug formulary list, call Member Services at 1-800-408-7511.
+To suggest adding or deleting medicines in the AmeriHealth Caritas DC drug formulary list, call Enrollee Services at 1-800-408-7511.

 Generic drugs work the same way as brand-name drugs.
 Generic drugs usually cost less than brand-name drugs.
 Generic drugs are rated by the U.S. Food and Drug Administration (FDA) to be as safe and effective as brand-name drugs.
 AmeriHealth Caritas DC does not cover brand-name products for certain drugs if there are equal, less costly generics available.
 The drug formulary indicates which drugs will be substituted with generics.

 Monthly prescription limits

 Some medicines may have monthly limits on the number of prescriptions or refills.
 This is shown in the drug formulary.
 To request a prescription limit override, the doctor who prescribed the medicine should contact AmeriHealth Caritas DC's Pharmacy Services at 1-888-602-3741, or fax it to 1-855-811-9332.